KnpLabs/knp-components/doc/pager/intro.md

 # Intro to Knp Pager Component

-This is a PHP 5.3 paginator with a totally diferent core concept.
+This is a PHP 5.3 paginator with a totally different core concept.

 **Note:** it is still experimental, any ideas on structural design are very welcome